BOEM25/cw-homepage/src/pages/workshops/2020-01-22-build-a-web-service-with-go.md

 ## Experience Level

-Intended for students with some coding experience, but new to ReactJS Web framework.
+Intended for students with some coding experience, but new to GO

 ## Programming Languages used in the course.